Shagshag/prestashop-documentation/AdminTabCore.md

 * Namespace:
 * This is an **abstract** class
 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
+* This class is defined in classes\AdminTab.php line 30